-Then 2018 came along.
-I was still recovering from three ops last summer, and my OH was seriously ill, when we were told that a heart condition might run through our family, including our children.
-Cue eight months of hospital tests, during which time I lost two thirds of my working days and the option to travel.
-My writing vanished.
-My career foundered.
-The time I could spend with friends was diminished.
-The hours when I should have been sleeping were spent working and worrying.
-The anxiety suppressed my immune system; I contracted shingles, over and over.
-I lost weight.
+I was still recovering from three operations and my OH was seriously ill, when we were told that a heart condition might run through our family, including our children.
+Cue eight months of hospital tests, during which time I lost two thirds of my working days.
+My writing vanished, my career foundered, time with friends vanished, and nights were spent working and worrying.
+The anxiety suppressed my immune system; I contracted shingles, over and over, and lost weight.

+There’s a calm moment when you know you’re beaten.
 This was it: this was the point where illness, injury and isolation finally won.

 It’s time I went for a long walk by myself.
 Now would be a good time to be on a hilltop.
 Alone.